List of boardwalks in the United States

 This is a list of boardwalks in the United States by state.
 Boardwalks can be found around the world, but they are especially common along the East Coast of the United States.
-One of the earliest, the busiest, and perhaps the most prominently known boardwalk, was designed in New Jersey and opened June 26, 1870, in Atlantic City.
+One of the earliest and one of the busiest boardwalks was opened on June 26, 1870, in Atlantic City, New Jersey.
 Some pedestrian paths called "boardwalks" are made of concrete.

-List
+Boardwalks border the beach's sand, and often contain many stores and attractions.

+States

 Alaska

 In the Eskimo villages of the Yukon-Kuskokwim Delta, Alaska, 10 ft wide heavy-duty boardwalks are common in villages throughout this part of Bush Alaska.
 Tuntutuliak was the first village to receive boardwalks in the mid-1990s.
 Its boardwalks were funded by a government program intended to determine whether building boardwalks would be a worthwhile investment elsewhere.
 Before these boardwalks existed, there was a much narrower, lower, and less extensive system of boards and boardwalks that served delta villages.